ovh/docs/pages/web/hosting/diagnostic_403_forbidden/guide.en-gb.md

 ---
-title: What should I do if I have a 403 forbidden page?
+title: What do I do if I have a 403 forbidden page?
-excerpt: Find out how to get your website back online when it displays a 403 forbidden page
+excerpt: How to get your website back online if it displays a 403 forbidden page
 slug: diagnostic-403-forbidden
-section: Diagnostics
+section: Troubleshooting
 order: 7
 ---